crowbar/barclamp-crowbar/doc/devguide.md

     * coding conventions
     * how to write a new barclamp
     * packaging and installation
+    * “how to build packages” – I thought packages was our primary output for CB2.0, not ISOs – allowing continuous deployment of crowbar itself.

+* using crowbar for continuous deployment
 * testing and continuous integration

 * documentation system